syncfusion-content/javascript-docs/js/Chart/Appearance.md

 ### Animation

-You can enable animation by using the [enableAnimation](../api/ejchart#members:series-enableanimation) property of series.
+You can enable animation by using the [enableAnimation](../api/ejchart#members:series-enableanimation) property of the series.
 This animates the chart series on two occasions – when the chart is loaded for the first time or whenever you change the series type by using the type property.

 {% highlight js %}